Sameeksha2323/Codeforge-Hackathon-Project/README.md

 ## Problems Solved
 *Medical Waste: Tackles the ₹15,000–₹18,000 crore worth of unused medicines wasted annually in India.

-*Lack of Access: Bridges the gap for low-income communities that lack basic medicines.
+*Lack of Access: Bridges the gap for low-income communities that lack basic medicines..

 *Environmental Pollution: Reduces pharmaceutical waste that pollutes soil and water.